 Separately and in addition to the global allowance, Members receive a monthly capped allowance for three expenditure categories:

 - $500 for telecommunications – mobile telephone calls

 The quarterly statements exclude expenditure incurred by members in their monthly-capped expenditure items.
 However expenditure incurred over and above the capped limit is charged against their global allowance and recorded in the appropriate expenditure category on their quarterly statement.

-For more information on the monthly capped allowance please refer to the guidance notes.
+For more information on the monthly capped allowance please refer to the guidance notes (PDF 592KB).